 - Speak Clearly and Concisely: Enunciate your words, speak at a moderate pace, and avoid interrupting others.
 Keep your contributions relevant and concise to maintain a focused discussion.

 - Respect Meeting Roles and Agendas: Stick to the agenda and respect the roles assigned to each participant, whether it's the facilitator, presenter, or note-taker.
 This ensures a smooth and productive meeting.

-Mastering video conference etiquette is not just about following a set of rules; it's about fostering a culture of respect, professionalism, and effective communication in the virtual workplace.
+Mastering video conference etiquette for Zoom and Google Meet is not just about following a set of rules; it's about fostering a culture of respect, professionalism, and effective communication in the virtual workplace.
 By implementing these 10 tips, you can ensure that your virtual meetings are polished, productive, and a reflection of your commitment to collaboration and success.

 Center Cam's middle-screen webcam creates a better human connection by enabling Eye-to-Eye(TM) visual contact during video calls in conferencing platforms such as Zoom, Google Meet, Microsoft Teams, Skype, and WebEx.